Threshold effects in SO(10) models with one intermediate breaking scale: Results

 The intersection of the blue shaded regions and the red lines shows the size of the threshold corrections that lead to unification of the SM gauge couplings at a particular scale.
-For example, with RG running at two-loop level, threshold corrections with $\eta_i\in[-2,+2]$ can provide unification, but only at a range of scales around $\MGUT\simeq (5\times 10^{12} - 7\times 10^{14})\GeV$, with a slightly narrower range at one-loop level.
-The largest $\MGUT$ that is possible with $\eta_i\in[-3,+3]$ is about $5\times 10^{15}\GeV$, which leads to a proton lifetime of $\tau_p\approx 5\times 10^{34}\,\text{yr}$, which is allowed but close to the current bound.
+For example, with RG running at two-loop level, threshold corrections with $\eta_i\in[-2,+2]$ can provide unification, but only at a range of scales around $\MGUT\simeq (5\times 10^{13} - 5\times 10^{15})\GeV$, with a slightly narrower range at one-loop level.
+This corresponds to a proton lifetime of $\tau_p\approx 5\times 10^{34}\,\text{yr}$, which is allowed but close to the current bound.
+With $\eta_i\in[-3,+3]$, a larger range of values of $\MGUT$ are allowed, and gauge coupling unification can then be successfully achieved.

 For the models with an intermediate symmetry that achieve gauge coupling unification without threshold corrections, the effect of threshold corrections on the scales $\MI$ and $\MGUT$ were found.
 This was performed by solving the matching conditions to determine the two scales as functions of the $\eta_i$ parameters.
 Then, the $\eta_i$ were individually sampled in the same way as described above for Fig.~\ref{fig:SMfailure}.
 Regions of possible scales for $\eta_i\in[-1,+1]$, $\eta_i\in[-2,+2]$, and $\eta_i\in[-3,+3]$ are plotted in Fig.~\ref{fig:thresholds}, again using the \verb|ConvexHull| routine.
 The red shaded regions denote the range of possible scales with RG running at two-loop level and the black contours show the same at one-loop level.
 The scales obtained in the absence of threshold corrections are denoted by a ``$\times$" (``$\star$") for the two-loop (one-loop) result.